The idea that “… the kids of today aren’t as good as when I was a kid …”, has been around for thousands of years.

 From Hesiod to Baby Boomers

 Adults have been complaining about the up-and-coming younger generation for as long as there have been people.
-One of the earliest examples is by the classical Greek writer Hesiod, who around the 8th century BCE wrote “I see no hope for the future of our people if they are dependent on the frivolous youth of today, for certainly all youth are reckless beyond words.”
+One of the earliest examples is by the classical Greek writer Hesiod who, around the 8th century BCE, wrote “I see no hope for the future of our people if they are dependent on the frivolous youth of today, for certainly all youth are reckless beyond words.”
 A few centuries later Aristotle echoed this idea when he said of younger people, “They think they know everything, and are always quite sure about it.”

 The song remains the same

 This kind of thinking is reductive and condescending – it says more about the out of touch nature of the people doing the criticizing than the younger generation being criticized.
-Despite thousands of years of older people complaining about younger people, civilization has somehow managed to continue & progress.
+Despite thousands of years of older people complaining about younger people, civilization has somehow managed to evolve & progress.

 People don’t change that much from generation to generation and no generation is a cultural monolith.
 Every generation has hard workers, selfless givers, narcissists, the lazy, the good, the bad, and everything in between.
 Shakespeare continues to be relevant because the fundamental human condition has changed very little over the centuries.

 The kids are alright